 - ?
 Figure cannot be estimated due to lack of data.
 The flow in question should be overlooked. - x?
-Figure or some of the subfigures included is deemed highly uncertain. - 1) Includes quantities incorporated in residuals used for civil works like road construction etc. - 2) Covers manufacturing of pesticides and pharmaceuticals - 3) Covers manufacturing of insulation materials, tiles and bricks, glass and similar products. - 4) Cover metal casting and hot-dip galvanising - 5) Covers feedstuff production including fish oil/meal, meat and bone meal and green feed drying as well as asphalt preparation/recycling and several other processes not possible to quantify. - Covers a number of activities like fireworks, garden grills, cooking and miscellaneous small-scale heating/burning operations that can only be partly quantified. - 7) The figure stated for emission to air is valid for 1999 only.
-When the threshold of 0.1 ng I-TEQ/Nm3 is fulfilled for all kilns the total maximum emission will be 0.09 g I-TEQ/year. - 8) Emission to air and depots relates to fires in temporary depots of combustible waste. - 9) Cover shredder plants, healthcare risk waste, waste oil and biological waste treatment. - 10) These figures represent contributions to wastewater directed to wastewater treatment.
-The emission from wastewater treatment plants is stated under wastewater treatment.
+Figure or some of the subfigures included is deemed highly uncertain. - 1.
+Covers manufacturing of pesticides and pharmaceuticals - 2.
+Covers manufacturing of insulation materials, tiles and bricks, glass and similar products. - 3.
+Cover metal casting and hot-dip galvanising - Covers feedstuff production including fish oil/meal, meat and bone meal and green feed drying as well as asphalt preparation/recycling and several other processes not possible to quantify. - 5.
+Other smaller biomass combustion plants are smaller stoker boilers and farm boilers. - 6.
+Other larger biomass combustion plants are District heating plants, Industrial CHP plants and de-central and central CHP plants - 7.
+Covers emission to waste water.
+Emission from waste water treatment plants is specified in the category "waste and storm water". - 8.
+Covers a number of activities like fireworks, garden grills, cooking and miscellaneous small-scale heating/burning operations that can only be partly quantified. - 9.
+The figure stated is only valid to the period 2000-2002.
+When the emission limit value of 0.1 ng I-TEQ/Nm3 is fulfilled for all kilns the total maximum emission will be 0.09 g I-TEQ/year. - 10.
+When the emission limit value of 0.1 ng I-TEQ/Nm3 is fulfilled for all-waste incineration plants the total emission will be approximately 2 g I-TEQ/year. - 11.
+Emission to air and depots relates to fires in temporary depots of combustible waste. - 12.
+Cover shredder plants, healthcare risk waste, waste oil and biological waste treatment. - 13.
+The emission of brominated dioxin derives from treatment of hazardous waste and municipal waste incineration.
+The interval is made on the basis of the estimated lowest and highest value, but does not include all measured congener groups.